school-brainhack/school-brainhack.github.io/content/en/sites/polytechnique/index.md

 # Summarize your site in < ~75 words.
 This description will appear at the top of your page and on the list page with other sites..

-summary: "The brainhack school site at École Polytechnique is a credited course (...)."
+summary: "Brainhack School is offered as a for-credit course at Polytechnique (GBM6953EE).
+The course is organized by the Neuropoly lab of the electrical engineering department at Polytechnique Montreal, under the supervision of Pr Eva Alonso Ortiz."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.